NickMcConnell/Beleriand/docs/option.rst

 for a new character, and 'x' to reset the current selections to the Angband maintainer's defaults for the birth options.

-Generate disconnected stairs ``birth_discon_stairs`` With this option turned off, if you go down stairs, you start the new level on an up staircase, and vice versa (if you go up stairs, you start the next level on a down staircase).

-  With this option on, you will never start on a staircase - but other staircases up and down elsewhere on the level will still be generated.

-Force player descent (never make up stairs) ``birth_force_descend`` Upwards staircases do not work.
-All downward staircases, transport the character one level down (two for shafts).

 Restrict creation of artifacts ``birth_no_artifacts`` No artifacts will be created.
 Ever.
 Just *how* masochistic are you?